Example: Define a Condition

 The rule in this example will define a rule that sets Amazon eligibility for all catalog products that have the Amazon FBA attribute set to “Yes.”

-- Tap the ALL link, and chose either “ALL” or “ANY.”
+- Click ALL and chose either “ALL” or “ANY.”

-- Tap the TRUE link, and choose either “TRUE” or “FALSE.”
+- Click TRUE and choose either “TRUE” or “FALSE.”

 - To apply the rule to all products, leave the condition unchanged.